ODA Spending

 Multilateral Spending and Commitments

-The other 43% of the US’ health ODA was channeled as core funding to multilaterals, a significant increase from the 25% channeled as core funding to multilaterals in 2020.
-The largest disbursement in 2021 went to Gavi (US$4 billion, or 27% of global health ODA) for emergency funding to distribute COVID-19 vaccines through COVAX.
-The US also pledged US$1.2 billion in direct contributions for 2020-2023, an increase of US$200 million over its 2015-2018 pledge.
+The remaining 25% of the US’ health ODA was channeled as core funding to multilaterals.
+The US also pledged US$1.2 billion in direct contributions to Gavi for 2020-2023, an increase of US$200 million over its 2015-2018 pledge.
 In 2022, the US pledged a total of US$6 billion to the Global Fund for 2023-2025.
 The Global Fund continues to have strong bipartisan support on Capitol Hill.

 Funding and Policy Outlook